How to Capture DV and HDV Video via Thunderbolt on Windows

 However, on some computers, if the Apple adapters are disconnected and re-connected again, or if the computer is restarted, then the computer may not be able to detect the adapters again – you can see if this has happened because the IEEE 1394 entry remains missing from the Device Manager window, and the “Manage Approved Thunderbolt Devices” window is empty or displaying an “X” in the Attached column.

 If this happens, you have to give it an extra ‘nudge’ to make it detect the adapter properly.
 The ‘nudge’ is simply to close the “Manage Approved Thunderbolt Devices” window, then re-open it again (see step 8 above).
 After a few seconds the IEEE 1394 entry should appear in the Device Manager window, and the “Manage Approved Thunderbolt Devices” window should have a green tick in the Attached column – if not then unplug the adapter from the computer, wait a few seconds, then plug it in again, wait another few seconds, and then do the ‘nudge’ again.
+If that doesn't work, then try connecting the adaptors one at a time; wait a few seconds for the adaptor to be detected before plugging in the next.

 If the adaptor still isn't detected after a couple of nudges, then you may have to keep the Administrator account enabled during your complete capture session.
 Follow step 1 above to enable the Administrator account, then unplug the adapter from the computer, wait a few seconds, then plug it in again.
 When you are finished capturing from tape, remember to disable the Administrator account again (see step 15 above).
 If you are especially security conscious, it is a good idea to disconnect your computer from the internet while the Administrator account is in its enabled state.